mrzool/s-town/source/05-episode5.md

 B: (shakily) You thought it would be OK to cut his fingers off?

-Tyler: Buddy, if he thought it was ok to come in here and steal my granddaddy's gun that is irreplaceable, then yeah.
+Tyler: Buddy, if he thought it was OK to come in here and steal my granddaddy's gun that is irreplaceable, then yeah.
 I was gonna fix a thief.
 I believe it would have took one finger and them guns would have been found, if one finger hadda went.
 It wouldn't have took two or three, I guarantee you.

 I kept questioning Tyler, trying to understand why he thought this was OK, but nothing he said did quite make me understand.
 And I realized it was probably gonna stay that way.
 Eventually as I'm saying goodbye, about to hang up the phone, Tyler asks me this.